wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-20-20-35-34.png) 6:23

-In the second video, Wes had us install node and NPM, and you can check if you have both by typing `node -v` and `npm -v` in the terminal, which will tell you what versions you have installed.
+In the second video, Wes had us install **NodeJS** and **NPM**.
+You can check if you have both installed by typing `node -v` and `npm -v` in the terminal.
+That will return to you the version you have installed, as shown below 👇

 ![](@attachment/Clipboard_2020-04-20-20-36-49.png) 7:01

-If you need to check what the latest node version is, you can go to `nodejs.org` and find the LTS version which stands for long term support -- that is the most stable version.
+If you need to check what the latest NodeJS version is, you can go to `nodejs.org` and find the LTS version which stands for long term support -- that is the most stable version.

 ![](@attachment/Clipboard_2020-04-20-20-37-26.png) 7:04

-Once you have confirmed you have both of those and yo uare in the right directly, go ahead and type `npm install`.
+Once you have confirmed you have both of those and you are in the right directory, go ahead and type `npm install`.

 Wes will cover this all more in the  future, but what that does is it will take all our dependencies and install them for us.

 In our case we are installing Parcel.

 ![](@attachment/Clipboard_2020-04-20-20-39-10.png) 7:45

 You should completely ignore the versions in this file, because that will likely change in the future and Wes will be keeping the files up to date.

-While we wait for that to finish installing, lets take a look at the `face.html` structure to see what we are working with.
+While we wait for that to finish installing, let's take a look at the `face.html` structure to see what we are working with.

 ```html